 1971 – 1972

-In the first half of the 1970s, a rondel, consisting of three concentric circles with alternating red and white colors, was added to the inscription.
+In the first half of the 1970s, a rondel, consisting of three concentric circles alternating red and white, was added to the inscription.
 The designers combined Target’s iconic symbol with a previously created wordmark.
-The geometric figures in the form of a target were designed in the upper right corner and partially covered by the vertical stroke of the last “T.”
+The geometric figure in the form of a target was designed in the upper-right corner and partially covered by the vertical stroke of the last “T.”

 1972 – 1973

-Over time, the white-red rondel was moved to the other side—to the left of the inscription.
-By moving the round symbol, the designers enlarged it, and the word “TARGET” was almost halved.
-That is, the graphic element came to the fore and became more important than the company’s name.
-To make it better visible, the authors of the emblem focused on bright red.
+Over time, the white-red rondel was moved to the other side, to the left of the inscription.
+By moving the round symbol, the designers enlarged it, and the word “TARGET” was reduced by almost half.
+That is, the graphic element came to the fore, becoming more important than the company’s name.
+To make it more visible, the emblem’s authors focused on bright red.

 1973 – 2004